axiomgaming/lostark_theory/relic_sets.md

 **2 Piece Set Bonus**

-- Creates a Powerful Ether with the Either Enhancement Engraving that only you can use within 3 meters, 60 cooldown (Lv2: Cooldown reduced by 3s)
+- Creates a Powerful Ether with the Either Enhancement Engraving Effect that only you can use within 3 meters.
+(Cooldown: 1m)

 **4 Piece Set Bonus**

 - Creates another powerful Ether

-- Damage dealt to foes increases proportionally to number of Ethers of the same type (Lv2: Ether generation cooldown reduced by an additional 3s)
+- Damage dealt to foes increases proportionally to number of Ethers of the same type

 **6 Piece Set Bonus**

-Creates a max of 3 Ether, and the Transcendence effect is activated for 30 seconds when 3 different Ether effects are active (Lv2: Ether generation cooldown reduced by an additional 4s)
+- Creates a max of 3 Ether, and the Transcendence effect is activated for 30 seconds when 3 different Ether effects are active

-Transcendence: Increases Attack Speed by 40%, decreases Cooldown of skills excluding Movement Skills and Awakening Skills by 50%
+- Transcendence: Increases Attack Speed by 40%, decreases Cooldown of skills excluding Movement Skills and Awakening Skills by 50%.

-Removes all rebuffs periodically and restores MP and Specialty gauges by 100%
+Removes all debuffs periodically, and restores MP and Specialty gauges by 100%

 **Classes**